trostalski/simpa/README.md

-# Simpa a generic patient similarity framework for clinical data analysis
+# Simpa a generic patient similarity framework for clinical data analysis.